 - In late March 2021, a bipartisan group of senators – 15 Democrats and 28 Republicans – said that Biden should prioritize the release of Americans detained in Iran before negotiating with Tehran’s on its nuclear program, ballistic missiles and regional activity.

 - In early April 2021, ten House Democrats applauded the start of indirect U.S.-Iran talks in Vienna over returning to the JCPOA.

 - In early April 2021, four leading Republican senators urged the Biden administration not to lift sanctions on Iran as an incentive to return to the JCPOA.

-The following are Congressional letters to the Biden administration between December 2020 and March 2021.
+The following are Congressional letters to the Biden administration and resolutions since December 2020.